 The name is important.
-We nearly called it a “produce swap”, but it was clear from the start that we wanted people to share their excess, rather than feeling like they needed a fair swap for what they brought along.
+We nearly called it a “produce swap,” but it was clear from the start that we wanted people to share their excess, rather than feeling like they needed a fair swap for what they brought along.
 Making it a share simplifies the transactions.
 It’s more about giving than taking, which makes everyone feel good.

 Be clear about the rules.
-Our rules are very clear and announced at the start of every share: Bring what you don’t need, take what you want, and make sure everyone around you gets to take something, too.
+Our rules are very clear and announced at the start of every share: Bring what you don’t need, take what you want, and make sure everyone around you gets to take something too.
 At the end, please take home anything that you brought with you that hasn’t been taken yet.

-Research what you are allowed to share.
+Research what you’re allowed to share.
 There are food-safety rules that restrict us from sharing eggs and meat (however, eggs for hatching are fine).
 And our local council regulates sharing of preserves and baked goods.
 We ask that people don’t share these items unless they have the necessary licenses, to protect the reputation of the share.

 Sharing isn’t for everyone.
 When I explain the concept of sharing, some people get it right away and some people don’t feel comfortable without a direct swap or barter system.
-The first type of people will enjoy the share, the second type will not.
+The first category of people will enjoy the share, the second category will not.
 I just accept that not everyone is going to enjoy the idea of sharing, but the right people will come and be happy to join in.

 Photos by Liz Beavis

 Liz Beavis is a small-scale cattle farmer and soap-making beekeeper in rural Queensland, Australia.
-On her Eight Acres Farm, she sells beef-tallow soaps, honey and beeswak, and is the author ofOur Experience with House Cows, A Beginners Guide to Backyard Chickens and Chicken Tractors, Make Your Own Natural Soap, and the Solar Bore Pump Handbook.
+On her Eight Acres Farm, she sells beef-tallow soaps, honey and beeswax, and is the author ofOur Experience with House Cows, A Beginners Guide to Backyard Chickens and Chicken Tractors, Make Your Own Natural Soap, and the Solar Bore Pump Handbook.
 Connect with Liz on Facebook, Instagram, and Pinterest, and read all of her MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.